drupol/master-thesis/src/thesis/2-reproducibility.typ

 applied patches and licensing information in a structured and well-known format.

 There are multiple existing formats and standards, the most common ones are:
-- #gls("SPDX", long: true): A comprehensive standard maintained by the Linux Foundation, designed to facilitate license compliance, security, and broader software component analysis through a detailed documentation approach, supporting multiple formats like RDF, JSON, and YAML.
+- #gls("SPDX", first: false): A comprehensive standard maintained by the Linux Foundation, designed to facilitate license compliance, security, and broader software component analysis through a detailed documentation approach, supporting multiple formats like RDF, JSON, and YAML.
 It caters to a wide range of stakeholders, including software companies, legal teams, and open-source projects, with a particular strength in granular licensing details.
-- #gls("CycloneDX", long: false): A lightweight #gls("SBOM") standard aimed at enhancing application security and managing software supply chain risks.
+- #gls("CycloneDX", first: true): A lightweight #gls("SBOM") standard aimed at enhancing application security and managing software supply chain risks.
 It emphasises simplicity and efficiency, supporting formats such as XML, JSON, and ProtoBuf, and is particularly tailored towards the identification of